Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 ### Company Career Boards
 Look in the sky and find the names of the major companies.
 Search their career pages.

+### Study/Workspaces
+You can pay for co-working space or take advantage of free offices everywhere.
+#### Melbourne State Library
+Free desks, electricity and wifi.
+Go to the 'dome' for a beautiful atmosphere.
+There's plenty of books to read and artifacts to look at.
+A coffee shop is at the end.
+It's the perfect free study spot.
+Open 10am - 9pm (Mon - Thrus), 10am - 6pm all others.
+#### Universities
+They're catered for students.
+Desks, electricity galore as well as access to the technical libraries.
+You can't rent as a public member but you can definitely pose as a student and use the facilites.
+RMIT is in the city.
+Walk right in.
+They're scattered throughout the city.
+Notable mentions: Melbourne Uni, Monash University, Swinburne, Deakin.
+#### Coffee Shops/Café
+Melbourne-ites are renowned coffee snobs.
+Embrace the culture, buy a coffee and ask if they have free wifi.
+Use your phone to tether/hot spot if they don't and sit there for hours.
+No one cares as long as the shop isn't full or it's Starbucks.
+#### McDonalds
+Worst case scenario.
+Free wifi and questionable food.

 ## Places to see and Do
 ### Sport
 Melbourne is the self-proclaimed sporting capital.
 The sports precinct near the suburb of Richmond hosts most events.
 A 20-minute walk from the CBD.